 Seaport World Trade Center, March 11–15

 The Massachusetts Horticultural Society held its last flower show in 2008, after 137 years of hosting its event in Boston.
-Fortunately, this show took over in 2010 and has continued to grow, featuring more than 2 dozen unique display gardens by the area’s top landscape professionals.
+Fortunately, this garden show took over in 2010 and has continued to grow, featuring more than 2 dozen unique display gardens by the area’s top landscape professionals.

 6. San Francisco Flower & Garden Show